-Under no circumstances may a gun be tested on a FITASC layout, except in the case of a gun malfunction and with the express permission of the Referee.
-Before going onto a layout, shooters may, if they wish, test the operation of their guns on an area specially designed and laid out for this purpose near the clubhouse.
+Under no circumstances may guns be tested on the shooting stand.
+Before going onto a layout, shooters may, if they wish, test the operation of their guns on a stand specially designed and laid out for this purpose near the clubhouse.

-3.2 Hearing protection See "Rules of conduct / Safety" chapter, Article 8.9.
+3.2 Hearing protection

+See "Rules of conduct / Safety" chapter, Article 8.9.

 3.3 Safety glasses